gasamoma/CodeWhispererWorkshop/modules/must-FrontEndJS/README.md

-# Welcome to youd Code Whisperer module
+# Welcome to youd Code Whisperer FrontEnd module

 ---
 ## Your tasks: